Annual Robot Car Race

 Humble beginnings

 The annual EBIT Robot Race was initiated in 2013 as an attempt to create an engaging, enjoyable practical project for the third-year microcontrollers module as students really struggled with the module.
 The intent was to excite students about the learning material by creating a formal opportunity to play and explore.
 Inviting spectators to attend the Robot Race, which was just the final practical assessment in the microcontrollers module, was actually a spur-of-the-moment decision.
-We thought that parents, siblings, friends and family would be interested to see what the students were doing in their engineering class.
+We thought parents, siblings, friends and family would be interested to see what the students were doing in their engineering class.

-The first event was presented in the foyer of the Engineering 3 building on the main campus of the University of Pretoria and Prof Tania Hanekom (the lecturer for the microcontrollers module) and Mr Willem van Jaarsveld (the laboratory instructor for the module) painted the floor of the building to even out the colour and then stuck isolation tape for tracks on the painted floor.
+The first event was presented in the foyer of the Engineering 3 building on the main campus of the University of Pretoria.
+Prof Tania Hanekom (the lecturer for the microcontrollers module) and Mr Willem van Jaarsveld (the laboratory instructor for the module) painted the floor of the building to even out the colour and then stuck isolation tape for tracks on the painted floor.
 It took quite a bit of acetone to clean the floor afterwards!
 Spectators could watch the race from the walking bridges inside the building.
-The 2014 race was also presented in Engineering 3, this time with the coloured tracks that became a hallmark of the event, but it was clear that the number of spectators outgrew the venue and the event was moved to the Amphitheatre from 2015 onwards.
+The 2014 race was also presented in Engineering 3, this time with the coloured tracks that became a hallmark of the event, but it was clear that the number of spectators outgrew the venue, and the event was moved to the Amphitheatre from 2015 onwards.
 We never expected the event to become such a popular one among students and the public.

 Education in action